TimeToogo/tunshell/README.md

 Tunshell is comprised of 3 main components:

 - [Relay Server](./tunshell-server): a server which is able to coordinate with clients to establish connectivity
-- [Client Binary](./tunshell-client): a portable binary which is able to downloaded an run on two hosts acting as a shell server or client.
+- [Client Binary](./tunshell-client): a portable binary acting as a shell server or client.
 - [Website](./website): The user interface for configuring a remote shell session with the relay server and providing install scripts for the client.

 ### Install Script